-We enjoy design projects where we get to ask a lot of “what if” questions.
-These projects involve many potential outcomes that need to be explored before practical design work can begin.
-In the exploration phase, we create storyboards from drawings, photos and UI mockups, and sometimes we also turn them into vision videos.
+We like design projects where we get to ask a lot of “what if” questions.
+These projects involve many potential outcomes that should be explored before practical any design work begins.
+Usually, we do this by creating storyboards from drawings, photos and UI mockups, and sometimes we also produce vision videos.

-When clients commission exploratory work, we generally focus on the positive outcome of new products or services.
-This makes sense when budgets are limited and our clients want to pitch a compelling vision to their stakeholders or customers.
-Still, innovations might also have weird or interesting side effects, and even some undesirable consequences.
-While these can be important to explore, they are rarely the focus of commercial design.
+When clients commission exploratory work, we usually focus on the positive outcomes of new products or services.
+This makes sense when clients want to pitch a compelling vision to their stakeholders or customers.
+Still, some innovations might also have interesting or weird side effects.
+While undesirable futures can be important to explore, they are rarely the focus of commercial design.

-Critical perspectives on emerging and fictive technology is common in sci-fi, where Black Mirror might be the most striking example today.
-The book Speculative Everything is an excellent collection of design fiction and Adrian Hon’s History of the Future describes the potential consequences of 100 objects from the future.
+Critical perspectives on emerging and fictive technology is much more common in sci-fi, where Black Mirror might be the best example today.
+Speculative Everything is an excellent collection of design fiction and Adrian Hon’s History of the Future describes the potential consequences of 100 objects from the future.

-While most "what if" projects we carry out for clients are never published, we sometimes share exploratory work at events and conferences.
-Our latest design exploration of Toy Story and IoT turned into the presentation above and a very well received post on Hackernoon.
+While most "what if" projects we carry out for clients are never published, we can sometimes share exploratory work at events and conferences.
+Our latest design exploration of Toy Story and IoT turned into the presentation above and a post on Hackernoon.